dheerajcoder/Machine-Learning/README.md

 # Machine-Learning -Basics of Python

-Solved basic questions of Python involving list,array,tuples.
+Solved basic questions of Python involving array,list ,sets and tuples.